Mining in New Zealand: Opposition

 The Coromandel Watchdog lobby group has been active in lobbying against gold mining on the Coromandel Peninsula since the 1970s.
 It has recently begun to work against proposals to restart mining in some areas of the Coromandel Peninsula which have been off-limits to mining for a long time, and has argued that any claim of "surgical" mining operations being possible is farcical, when one realises that even for such mining, roads would have to be built into the areas, ore processing plants constructed, as well as tailings and chemical byproducts of the ore separation process disposed of.

 Sand mining from both beaches and the seabed has encountered opposition.
-Kiwis Against Seabed Mining, an environmental lobby group, formed when plans were revealed for the mining of the seabed off the West Coast of the North Island.
+Kiwis Against Seabed Mining, an environmental lobby group, formed when plans were revealed for the mining of the seabed off the West Coast of the North Island by Trans-Tasman Resources.

 There are numerous coal mines on the West Coast of the South Island.
 The Cypress Mine, planned for the Westport area, is opposed by the Save Happy Valley Coalition due to effects on landscape values, biodiversity and climate change.

 A speech by the Minister for Economic Development Gerry Brownlee to the Australasian Institute of Mining and Metallurgy in August 2009 provoked a reaction from environmental groups.
 In the speech Brownlee announced a review of Schedule 4 of the Crown Minerals Act.
 The Schedule lists conservation land such as national parks and reserves as off-limits to mining.

 Advocacy for the NZ resource sector

-In 2008 a number of mainly gold and coal producing companies in New Zealand set up Straterra, an incorporated society, to provide a collective voice for the NZ resource sector.
-Staterra's members and affiliates represent 88% of the value of NZ production of all minerals, except oil & gas and geothermal resources.
-Straterra also works closely with the petroleum sector and has links to the geothermal sector.
-Straterra participates in government policy processes, carries out government and industry relations, and provides advocacy for the NZ resource sector including via the media.
+In 2008 a number of mainly gold and coal producing companies in New Zealand set up Straterra, an incorporated society, as a lobby group for the NZ resource sector.
+Straterra's board members include representatives from OceanaGold, Bathurst Resources, NZCC group of companies, Stevenson Construction Materials, Birchfield Coal Mines, and Federation Mining.
+In 2024, Greenpeace protesters occupied Straterra's offices in Wellington in protest against the proposed fast-track seabed mining operation in the South Taranaki Bight by Straterra client Trans-Tasman Resources.

-A key focus for the NZ resource sector is to promote mature, well-informed debate on mineral and energy issues.
-Straterra believes that properly managed and encouraged the NZ resource sector can make a significant contribution to the New Zealand economy, and can be managed in environmentally responsible ways, with the passing of the Resource Management Act and the Crown Minerals Act in 1991.